ginesiametlle/semtagger/README.md

 ### About this repository

 This repository provides a universal semantic tagger which can be easily trained on the [Parallel Meaning Bank](http://pmb.let.rug.nl).

+It was developed as part of the master's thesis titled "Universal semantic tagging methods and their applications", submitted at both Saarland University and the University of Groningen.

 A recent version of Python 3 with the packages listed in [requirements.txt](./requirements.txt) is expected.